Laravel-Backpack/docs/3.5/demo.md

 - You can register a different account, to check out the process and see your gravatar inside the admin panel.
 - By default, registration is open only in your local environment.
 Check out ```config/backpack/base.php``` to change this and other preferences.
 - Check out the Monsters admin panel - it features over 40 field types.
-- The magic of Backpack is not in its standard functionality, but in how easy it is to code your own, then customize every little bit of it.
+- The magic of Backpack is not in its standard functionality, but in how easy it is to code your own, or customize every little bit of it.
 Our recommendation:
-    - Go through the [CRUD Controllers > How to use](/docs/{version}/how-to-use) to understand it;
+    - Go through the [CRUD Controllers > How to use](/docs/{{version}}/how-to-use) to understand it;
     - Create a new CRUD panel for an entity, using the faster procedure outlined at the end of that page; say... ```car```;